Daremonic/payswitch-docs/features/merchant-controls/reconciliation/getting-started-with-recon.md

 \-> Customisable column views: Users have the ability to customise their column views within the output table:

 * **Select desired columns:** Choose which columns to view, tailoring the report to focus on specific attributes like transaction ID, amount, status, and reconciliation status.
 * **Column naming:** Assign specific names to columns, enhancing clarity and alignment with your business's terminology.
-This change needs to be done by the Hyperswitch team.
+This change needs to be done by the PaySwitcher team.
 * **Column positioning :** Assign a specific order to columns, enhancing clarity and alignment with your business' requirements .
-This change needs to be done by the Hyperswitch team.
+This change needs to be done by the PaySwitcher team.

 \-> Key columns and status definitions (these are the default names) :&#x20;